gladimdim/metapersona/web/catalog/posts/personal_huge_milestone/content.md

 One day this idea literally hit me: why can't I use the same approach to instantly recognize defects in the manufactured goods?

-Inspection operation usually involves operators and takes much longer time then desired.
+Inspection operation usually involves operators and takes much longer time than desired.
 Operators have to visually check the items and then enter defects info.

 This process is cumbersome.